 Maternity/paternity pay—maternity benefits (except Quebec)

-- Benefits are payable to the biological mother (including surrogate mother) only, for a maximum of 15 weeks.
-A woman may elect to receive benefits at any time from the 12th week preceding the expected week of delivery, or from the week of delivery, if earlier, and can end as late as 17 weeks after the expected date of delivery or the week in which delivery occurs, if later.
+- Benefits are payable to the biological mother (including the surrogate mother) only for a maximum of 15 weeks.
+However, a woman may elect to receive benefits at any time from the 12th week preceding the expected week of delivery, or from the week of delivery, if earlier, and can end as late as 17 weeks after the expected date of delivery or the week in which delivery occurs, if later.

 Parental leave (except Quebec)

-- If your newborn or newly-adopted child is hospitalized, the 52-week or 78-week timeframe can be extended by the number of weeks your child is in hospital; to qualify, you need to have worked at least 600 hours in the last year
+- If your newborn or newly-adopted child is hospitalized, the 52-week or 78-week timeframe can be extended by the number of weeks your child is in the hospital; to qualify, you need to have worked at least 600 hours in the last year.

 On December 4, 2017, Bill C-44 passed amendments to the Canada Labour Code to ensure job-protected and expanded EI leaves for federally regulated employees.

 For most people, the benefit level is 55% of an employee’s average insurable weekly earnings, up to a maximum amount.
-As of January 1, 2020, the maximum yearly insurable earnings amount is C$54,200, which means that an employee can receive a maximum amount of C$573 per week.
+As of January 1, 2023, the maximum yearly insurable earnings amount is C$61,500, which means that an employee can receive a maximum amount of C$650 per week.

 Employment insurance benefits entitle the recipient to income replacement as a result of: